MeadowlarkDAW/Yarrow/README.md

 # What to Expect

 The goal of Yarrow is different from most other modern GUI libraries.
-Instead of aiming for an "elegant" declarative API, Yarrow aims to provide a novel and easy-to-use retained-mode API with lots of control over how elements are styled, laid-out, interacted with, and rendered *(\*easy compared to other retained-mode frameworks)*.
-As such this library is not optimized for quick prototyping, and instead works best for applications which already have a design mocked up.
+Instead of focusing on "elegance" and typical declarative styling and layout concepts, Yarrow instead provides a powerful and novel retained-mode API with lots of control over exactly how elements are styled, laid-out, interacted with, and rendered.
+State management is also somewhat inspired by the [Elm]/[Iced] architectures.

 The main focus is audio software.
 Only features that are needed for the [Meadowlark DAW Project](https://github.com/MeadowlarkDAW/Meadowlark) and its audio plugins are planned.